w3c/wai-wcag-em/procedure.md

 Select a sample set that is representative of the target product to be evaluated.
 This helps ensure that the evaluation results reflect the accessibility performance of the digital product with reasonable confidence.

 <div class="note">
-  <p>If it is feasible to evaluate the entire digital product, which is recommended, this sampling procedure may be skipped, meaning the entire digital product is evaluated.</p>
+  <p>If it is feasible to evaluate the entire digital product, this is recommended.
+This sampling procedure may then be skipped, meaning the entire digital product is evaluated.</p>
   <p>There are also other specific cases where it makes sense to skip the sampling procedure, and evaluate the entire digital product instead.
 Such cases include:</p>
   <ul>
     <li>when the digital product has a small number of views, for example in some native apps or kiosks,</li>